-We are pleased to invite you to attend the 2015 Annual Meeting of Stockholders of Carlyle GMS Finance, Inc. to be held on May 15, 2015, at 8:00 a.m., local time, at the offices of The Carlyle Group, 520 Madison Avenue, 38th Floor, New York, NY 10022.
+We are pleased to invite you to attend the 2016 Annual Meeting of Stockholders of Carlyle GMS Finance, Inc. to be held on May 13, 2016, at 8:00 a.m.
+Eastern time, at the offices of Carlyle GMS Finance, Inc., 520 Madison Avenue, 38th Floor, New York, NY 10022.

 The following pages include a formal notice of the meeting and our proxy statement.
 The proxy statement describes the matters on the agenda for the meeting.
 Please read these materials so that you will know what we intend to act on at the meeting.
 It is important that your shares be represented at the meeting, regardless of whether you plan to attend the meeting in person.
-Please vote your shares as soon as possible through any of the voting options available to you as described in this proxy statement.
+Please vote your shares as soon as possible through any of the voting options available to you as described in our proxy statement.